ventiladordewolframio/adslabs-restaurante/documentation.md

 }

 - the name must be within 3-50 char
-- the price is an int multiplyed by 100, because the two decimal cases needs to be stored on the database the price of 1099 = 10,99
-  (all prices must be in this format)
+- the price is an int multiplyed by 100, because the two decimal cases needs to be stored on the database, ex: the price of 1099 = 10,99 (all prices must be in this format)
 - the price can be 0, (intentional, if necessary on business logic)

+---

 PUT /api/item/{id} : Edit Item
 {